CollaboraOnline/online/docker/from-source-gh-action/README.md

 The list therefore lives in three places that have to agree: the `assets` array in the publishing job, the `engine_assets_paths` array in `build.sh`, and this file.
+The publishing job may pack more than the list asks for, POCO being the case in point; what it must not do is pack less.
 What drives all three is which libraries online links against, so the trigger to revisit them is online gaining or dropping one.

 ## Build locally